mvrilo/goprivategpt/README.md

 # goprivategpt

-An implementation of privateGPT in Go.
+WIP implementation of privateGPT in Go.

 ### Usage